snowch/vastdata_siem_demo/README.md

 This application is usually deployed alongside traditional SIEM solutions like Splunk.

 > [!NOTE]
-> This demo currently focuses on function rather than performance and scale.
-Those aspects will be the focus of a later phase.
+> This demo currently showcases how the system works under normal conditions rather than testing its performance limits and ability to scale, which will be the focus of later work.

 ## Architecture